What $5k/Month Buys in a HubSpot Retainer for Manufacturers

 About the Author

-Jacob Lett is the founder of Bootstrap Creative, a digital marketing consultancy that helps Michigan manufacturers generate qualified leads through HubSpot, technical SEO, and Google Ads.
+Jacob Lett (Jake) is the founder of Bootstrap Creative, a B2B marketing consultancy in Clinton Township, Michigan.
+He helps industrial manufacturers generate qualified leads through HubSpot, technical SEO, and Google Ads.
 With over a decade of hands-on experience, he acts as a direct partner for B2B companies seeking measurable ROI from their marketing investment.

 Related posts